Online Library Assistant Training Programs

 What Will the Program Teach Me?

 During a certificate or an associate's degree program, you'll learn how to help manage and check out library resources, as well as plan specific library programming events.
 You'll also develop your computer skills, since you often need to use library technologies to look up book titles and help patrons navigate the library's computer facilities.
 Common subjects covered include:

 What Library Jobs Can I Find?

 With your certificate or associate's degree in library services, you can become a library assistant or library technician at public, school and government libraries.
-According to the U.S. Bureau of Labor Statistics (BLS), library technician and assistant positions were expected to rise 10% from 2008-2018, which was average compared to other jobs (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), library technician and assistant positions were expected to rise 5% from 2014-2024, which was about average compared to other jobs.
 The BLS reported that job opportunities should be readily available, due to a steady turnover rate of library workers whose jobs must be continually filled.

-The BLS stated that library assistants made about $24,790 per year in 2009.
-The BLS also reported that library technicians earned approximately $31,060 annually in 2009.
+The BLS stated that library assistants made an average of $26,010 per year in 2014, and library technicians earned an average of approximately $33,490 annually.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: